 The SLOAC Framework document underwent a significant revision in 2017/2018 to reflect the ways that assessment has been integrated into the campus infrastructure.
 Like previous versions, it is intended to provide a "framework" with which to implement the SLOAC process into our existing practices.

 - Part One provides information about Skyline College's approach to student learning outcomes and assessment.

-- Part Two provides guidance in writing SLOs.
+- Part Two provides guidance in writing instructional SLOs.

-- Part Three provides guidance on creating assessment plans, analyzing results, and generating reports.
+- Part Three provides guidance on creating assessment plans, analyzing and acting on results, and generating reports.

 Download SLOAC Framework, Version Five .